unpoller/unpoller/cmd/unifi-poller/README.md

 unifi-poller(1) -- Utility to poll UniFi Controller Metrics and store them in InfluxDB
 ===

-## SYNOPSIS
+SYNOPSIS
+---
 `unifi-poller -c /etc/unifi-poller.conf`

-This daemon polls a Unifi controller at a short interval and stores the collected measurements in an Influx Database.
+This daemon polls a UniFi controller at a short interval and stores the collected measurements in an Influx Database.
+The measurements and metrics collected belong to every available site, device and client found on the controller.
+Including UniFi Security Gateways, Access Points, Switches and possibly more.

-## DESCRIPTION
+DESCRIPTION

-* This application polls a Unifi Controller API for Client and Device Metrics.
-* The metrics are then stored in an InfluxDB instance.
+---
+Unifi-Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
+It polls a UniFi controller every 30 seconds for measurements and stores the data in an Influx database.
+See the example configuration file for more examples and default configurations.

-* See the example configuration file for help configuring this application.
+*   See the example configuration file for more examples and default configurations.

-## OPTIONS
+OPTIONS
+---
 `unifi-poller [-c <config-file>] [-j <filter>] [-h] [-v]`

     -c, --config <config-file>